-- Interactive map that shows all the North American Indigenous territories, languages and treaties
+- Native-Land.ca Interactive map that shows all the North American Indigenous territories, languages and treaties

-- Guidelines for speaking to an elder: https://carleton.ca/indigenous/resources/guidelines-for-working-with-elders/
+- Guidelines for speaking to an elder CarltenU Centre For Indigenous Initiatives

 Many people have many things to say about land acknowledgements.
 Here are some additional readings to show the wide range of thinking:

-We've started a Land Acknowledgements Series where artists and companies share their land acknowledgement and the process behind them in the hopes of generating conversation, listening and learning together.
+We've started a Land Acknowledgement Video Series where artists and companies share their land acknowledgement and the process behind them in the hopes of generating conversation, listening and learning together.